 When a loved one dies, family members and close friends are left to pick up the pieces and plan a funeral.
 With emotions running high, important decisions must be made about how to lay a loved one to rest.
 What type of funeral should it be?
 Where should you bury your loved one?
 How many people will be invited?
 These questions — and more — must be answered when you’re planning a funeral.

-According to the National Funeral Directors Association, the median cost of a funeral in 2012 was $7,045.
+According to the National Funeral Directors Association, the median cost of a funeral is $7,045.
 With research and planning, you can bring those costs down.
 But it’s important to know your rights.
-Oftentimes funeral homes offer various packages of goods and services for a funeral.
-The Funeral Rule, which is enforced by the Federal Trade Commission, gives you the right to buy the goods and services you want to when arranging a funeral (it doesn’t apply to third-party sellers like casket dealers or cemeteries without an on-site funeral home).
-If there are items in a funeral package that you’re not interesting in buying, don’t feel pressured to.
+Often funeral homes offer various packages of goods and services for a funeral.
+The Funeral Rule, which is enforced by the Federal Trade Commission, gives you the right to buy the products and services you want to when arranging a funeral (it doesn’t apply to third-party sellers like casket dealers or cemeteries without an on-site funeral home).
+If there are items in a funeral package that you’re not interested in buying, don’t feel pressured to.

 Find more than one funeral home.